Get instant quote

 How to manufacture parts for production

-Manufacturing parts for production – also known as end-use parts – refers to the process of using raw materials to create a part that is designed and manufactured to be used in a final product, as opposed to a prototype or model.
+Manufacturing parts for production, also known as end-use parts, refers to the process of using raw materials to create a component that is designed and produced for use in a final product rather than as a prototype or model.
 Check out our guide to manufacturing initial prototypes to learn more about this.

-To ensure your parts function in a real-world environment – as machinery parts, vehicle components, consumer products, or any other functional purpose – manufacturing needs to be approached with this in mind.
-To successfully and efficiently manufacture parts for production, you should consider materials, design, and production methods to ensure you meet the necessary functional, safety, and quality requirements.
+To ensure your parts perform in real-world applications such as machinery, vehicle components, or consumer products, manufacturing must be planned with end-use conditions in mind.
+Material selection, part design, and production methods should be evaluated to meet functional, safety, and quality requirements efficiently.

 Selecting materials for production parts

-Common materials for parts meant for production include metals such as steel or aluminum, plastics such as ABS, polycarbonate, and nylon, composites such as carbon fiber and fiberglass and certain ceramics.
+Common materials for production parts include metals such as steel and aluminum, engineering plastics like ABS, polycarbonate and nylon, composites such as carbon fiber and fiberglass, and select ceramics.

 • Durability.
-Materials should be able to withstand wear and tear over time without degrading or breaking down.
-Composites are known for both durability and strength.
+Materials should resist wear and tear over time without degrading or breaking down.
+Composites offer both durability and high strength.

 • Flexibility.
-Depending on the application of the final part, a material may need to be flexible to accommodate movement or deformation.
-Plastics such as polycarbonate and nylon are known for their flexibility.
+Depending on the application, a material may need to flex to accommodate movement or deformation.
+Plastics such as polycarbonate and nylon provide good flexibility.

 • Temperature resistance.
-If the part will be exposed to high temperatures, for example, the material should be able to withstand the heat without melting or deforming.
-Steel, ABS, and ceramics are examples of materials that exhibit good temperature resistance.
+If the part will be exposed to high temperatures, the material must withstand heat without melting or deforming.
+Steel, ABS and ceramics are examples of materials with good temperature resistance.

 Manufacturing methods for parts for production

-Four types of manufacturing methods are used to create parts for production: subtractive manufacturing, additive manufacturing, metal forming, and casting.
+Four manufacturing methods are commonly used to produce parts for production: subtractive manufacturing, additive manufacturing, metal forming, and casting.

 Subtractive manufacturing